UKCloud/documentation/articles/azure/azs-how-create-key-vault-ps.md

 $Secret.SecretValue
 </code></pre>

-The secret you created will be stored in your Key Vault.
+The secret you created will be stored in your key vault.

 ## Extracting a Secret from the vault